Skip to content

-Hey tech decision makers, have you heard about the Hype Curve?
-It’s also known as the Hype Cycle, and it’s super important to understand!
-All emerging technologies experience this wild, double-hump shaped journey.
-If you’re not in-the-know about a technology’s position in its Hype Cycle, you risk both major failures and missing fantastic opportunities.
-In this article, I’m going to give you the lowdown on the technology hype curve.
-And most importantly, why you’ve got to know where each tech stands in its hype cycle before making any long-term investments.
-For a more detailed discussion of the 5 stages of the hype cycle, see my article, The Technology Hype Cycle: As Example, Look What Happened With E-Commerce.
+Attention, tech decision makers!
+Have you heard about the Hype Curve, also known as the Hype Cycle?
+Understanding it is crucial for your success.
+Every emerging technology goes through this wild, double-humped rollercoaster ride.
+If you’re not in-the-know about a technology’s position in its Hype Cycle, you risk both major failures and missed opportunities.
+In this article, I’ll break down the technology hype curve and explain why knowing where each tech stands is vital before making any long-term investments.

 What is the Technology Hype Cycle?

-When assessing new business technology, have you ever wondered, “Is the hype for real?”
+When assessing new business technology, have you ever wondered, “Is this just hype?”
 Understanding the technology Hype Cycle can help you differentiate between hype and reality.
 Furthermore, it will assist you in determining the ideal time for your business to invest in the technology.
 See the definition of Hype Cycle below:

 “a graphical representation of the life cycle stages a technology goes through from conception to maturity and widespread adoption.”